mneudert/sass-nginx-module/README.md

 file */etc/ld.so.conf*.
 Either way, please ensure the command above finds your local libsass installation before proceeding.

+During compilation the following header files have to be available:

+- sass.h
+- sass_interface.h
+- sass2scss/sass2scss.h

 ### Nginx

 Using this module is as easy as recompiling nginx from source: